ivanjermakov/blog/post/hackable-software.md

 For user:

   - No [bloat](https://en.wikipedia.org/wiki/Software_bloat).
 Program you get is simple and straightforward.
   - Adding new functionality is as simple as it can be.
-Making changes to a 1k LOC codebase is a thousand times simpler than to a 1M LOC one.
+Making changes to a 1K LOC codebase is a thousand times simpler than to a 1M LOC one.
   - Native compilation.
 Since you compile it on your machine, compiler gets best hardware optimizations.
+  - Control.
+Having original source code means no one can take it back from you.
+Except if it it relies on external services/dependencies of course.

 ### The bad